Want to know how to make a reading habit?

 And this “Why” will determine if you will succeed in building a reading habit or not.

-Some people easily pick up this habit.
-While others keep struggling.
+Some people quickly pick up this habit while others keep struggling.

 I believe to some people this habit of reading comes naturally.